DataDog/sirun/README.md

 * **`iterations`**: The number of times to run the the `run` test.
 The results for each iteration will be in an `iterations` array in the resultant JSON.
 The default is 1.
-* **`cachegrind`**: If set to `true`, will run the test (after having already run it normally) using cachegrind to add an instruction count to the results JSON.
-Will only happen once, and be inserted into the top level JSON, regardless of `iterations`.
-This requires that `valgrind` is installed on your system.
 * **`instructions`**: If set to `true`, will take instruction counts from hardware counters if available, adding the result under the key `instructions`, for each iteration.
 This is only available on Linux with